-The Rotary Foundation created the District Service Award to recognize Rotarians' Foundation-related humanitarian efforts.
+The District Service Award recognizes Rotarians for their Foundation-related humanitarian efforts.
 Honorees receive a certificate, awarded at the district level.
 (District governors may obtain up to 20 blank certificates at no cost.)

 THE ROTARY FOUNDATION CITATION FOR MERITORIOUS SERVICE